 Additionally, expectant parents should be aware of common interventions.
 Research shows that many times interventions are done for convenience sake than for medical reasons.
 Being well-informed about common interventions can help you make the right decisions.
 Here are two common interventions that may occur:

-Induction: An artificial way to start labor using an induction method such as membrane stripping (separating the cervix from the tissue around baby’s head), rupture of membranes, cervical ripening, and Pitocin.
+Induction: An artificial way to start labor using an induction method such as membrane stripping (separating the cervix from the tissue around the baby’s head), rupture of membranes, cervical ripening, and Pitocin.
 There are various medical reasons for inducing labor, but there are also many reasons not to induce – be sure to ask your healthcare provider the reasoning for induction if they are suggesting it needs to be done.

 Pregnancy and Birth Journal – Ask Questions

 ASK QUESTIONS.
 WRITE DOWN ANSWERS.
 Do not be shy around your healthcare provider.
-Ask why, ask when, ask what.
+Ask why ask when asking what.
 Doctors and nurses speak in a foreign language to most.
 Do not be intimidated or embarrassed to ask for clarification or even to question what is happening.
 Keep a journal during pregnancy and through labor and delivery of “what is happening.”
 Jot down the names of all the nurses, physicians, and other personnel taking care of you and anything significant they say.
 Memory fades with time, but if something goes wrong, this information will prove to be very helpful to the investigation of what happened.

 Baby’s Heart Rate and Fetal Monitoring During Labor and Delivery

-It is highly recommended to choose a hospital that guarantees use of fetal monitoring.
+It is highly recommended to choose a hospital that guarantees the use of fetal monitoring.
 A fetal monitor consists of two transducers placed around the mother’s abdomen (they look like two big elastic belts) and connected to equipment that produces a continuous printed strip.
-Fetal monitoring measures the mother’s contractions and the baby’s heart beats (fetal heart rate) and allows for observation of the relation between the two.
+Fetal monitoring measures the mother’s contractions and the baby’s heartbeats (fetal heart rate) and allows for observation of the relation between the two.